jahedprince/Practice-JS/README.md

 # Practicing JavaScript
-Practicing key JavaScript features
+Practicing key JS features

-An extended repository displaying diverse javascript activities that vary from beginner classes to more advanced classes involving DOM and Events.
+An extended repository displaying diverse JavaScript activities that vary from beginner classes to more advanced classes involving DOM and Events.